Quiver Schur algebras and q-Fock space: Dipper-James-Mathas cellular ideals and graded Weyl modules

-In the case where $\nu$ is itself a fundamental weight, $\mathscr{H}^\nu$ is the sum of the usual $q$-Schur algebras for all different ranks and except for some degenerate cases, a grading on this algebra has already been defined by Ariki. \begin{theorem} The grading defined on $\mathscr{H}^\nu$ via the isomorphism $\Phi^\nu$ agrees with Ariki's up to graded Morita equivalence. \end{theorem} \begin{proof} Ariki's grading is defined uniquely (up to Morita equivalence) by the fact that there is a graded version of the Schur functor compatible with the Brundan-Kleshchev grading on $H^\nu$.
-The image of an indecomposable projective of the $q$-Schur algebra under the Schur functor is a graded lift of an indecomposable summand of a permutation module; since this object is indecomposable, its graded lift is unique up to shift by the standard argument, \cite[Lemma 1.5]{Strgrad}).
+\begin{theorem} The grading defined on $\mathbf{S}^\nu$ via the isomorphism $\Phi^\nu$ agrees with Ariki's, \cite{Ariki}, up to graded Morita equivalence. \end{theorem} \begin{proof} Ariki's grading is defined uniquely (up to Morita equivalence) by the fact that there is a graded version of the Schur functor compatible with the Brundan-Kleshchev grading on $\mathfrak{H}^\nu$.
+The image of an indecomposable projective of the $q$-Schur algebra under the Schur functor is a graded lift of an {\it indecomposable} summand of a permutation module; hence a graded lift is unique up to shift by \cite[Lemma 1.5]{Strgrad}.
 This shows that such a grading is unique, and both Ariki's and our gradings satisfy this condition. \end{proof}

+\begin{remark} {\rm From our identification of the cyclotomic quiver Schur algebras with the cyclotomic Schur algebras, Theorem \ref{schur-isomorphism}, it follows that ${A}^\bnu$ and ${A}^\bnu_{\bd}$ have finite global dimension.
+The indecomposable projective modules form (in the nongraded and also in the graded version) a $\mZ$-basis of the Grothendieck group.
+We will describe the underlying combinatorics in the next section. } \end{remark}